Excel Slicer for Multiple Pivot Tables (Connection and Usage)

 Conclusion

 To sum up, we have discussed steps to connect a slicer to multiple pivot tables in Excel.
-You are recommended to download the practice workbook attached with this article and practice all the methods.
+You are recommended to download the practice workbook attached to this article and practice all the methods.
 And don’t hesitate to ask any questions in the comment section below.
-We will try to respond to all the relevant queries asap.
-And please visit our website ExcelDemy to explore more.
+We will try to respond to all the relevant queries ASAP.

 Related Articles